x3ucher/hooxbox/README.md

 **HooksBox** is a sandbox-environment protection toolkit that conceals virtualization and debugger artifacts from malware-analysis-aware samples.
-Three components ship together:
+Masking is layered across **host configuration** (before the VM boots) and **in-guest runtime** (after the VM starts), with four components total:

+1. **`vb-masquerade.ps1`** *(host, pre-boot)* — PowerShell script that
+   reconfigures a VirtualBox VM via `VBoxManage setextradata` / `modifyvm`.
+   Spoofs SMBIOS/DMI strings, ACPI OEM ID, disk model and serial, network MAC OUI, disables paravirt provider, and tunes TSC mode so `rdtsc-cpuid-rdtsc` deltas shrink.
+Profile-based (Dell / Lenovo / HP / Asus).
+   Runs once on the host **before booting** the VM; eliminates VBox fingerprints at the firmware / hypervisor level, so the in-guest layers have less to mask.
+Includes backup + `-Restore` rollback.
-1. **`hooksbox.dll`** — user-mode API hook DLL (MinHook).
-Intercepts WinAPI /
+2. **`hooksbox.dll`** *(guest, runtime)* — user-mode API hook DLL (MinHook).
-   COM / Nt* calls used by `pafish`, `al-khaser`, and similar detectors and rewrites their results so they no longer match VirtualBox / VMware / Hyper-V / QEMU patterns, nor expose the debugger or the injected DLL itself.
+   Intercepts WinAPI / COM / Nt* calls used by `pafish`, `al-khaser`, and similar detectors and rewrites their results so they no longer match VirtualBox / VMware / Hyper-V / QEMU patterns, nor expose the debugger or the injected DLL itself.
+Covers what `vb-masquerade.ps1` cannot reach from outside the VM: Guest Additions registry keys / files / services, `\Device\VBox*` kernel objects, debugger detection, DLL-injection hiding.
-2. **`DebuggerWrapper.exe`** — standalone user-mode debugger.
-Patches
+3. **`DebuggerWrapper.exe`** *(guest, runtime)* — standalone user-mode
-   `CPUID` and `RDTSC` instructions in the target via Windows Debug API + INT3 soft breakpoints, then emulates them with masked results — defeats the CPUID-vendor / HV-bit / `RDTSC→CPUID→RDTSC` timing tests that no API hook can touch. `CPUID` masking is off by default (see notes below);
+   debugger.
+Patches `CPUID` and `RDTSC` instructions in the target via Windows Debug API + INT3 soft breakpoints, then emulates them with masked results — defeats the CPUID-vendor / HV-bit / `RDTSC→CPUID→RDTSC` timing tests.
+Needed when `vb-masquerade.ps1` cannot apply its TSC / HV-bit knobs because the host runs in NEM mode (Hyper-V / WSL2 / VBS enabled). `CPUID` masking is off by default;
    `RDTSC` with virtual TSC + jitter is on.
-3. **`launcher.exe`** — front-end that combines the two: interactive prompts ask whether to inject `hooksbox.dll` and/or attach `DebuggerWrapper`, then spawns the target accordingly.
+4. **`launcher.exe`** *(guest, orchestration)* — front-end that combines
+   the runtime layers: interactive prompts ask whether to inject `hooksbox.dll` and/or attach `DebuggerWrapper`, then spawns the target accordingly.

 ## 🛡️ The problem